cphilibien/gtfs_functions/README.md

 Returns a geodataframe with the frequency for each combination of `stop`, `time of day` and `direction`.
 Each row with a **Point** geometry.
 The user can optionally specify `cutoffs` as a list in case the default is not good.
 These `cutoffs` should be specified at the moment of reading the `Feed` class.
 These `cutoffs` are the times of days to use as aggregation.

+You can add stop_freq_by_route parameter to true if you want frequencies by stop and route

 ```python
 time_windows = [0, 6, 9, 15.5, 19, 22, 24]